ClausPatrick/raylib_pathfinding/README.md

 ## Project Overview

 This is a educational C++ project that implements a pathfinding algorithm visualization tool using Raylib.
-The application allows users to interactively create a grid-based environment and demonstrate Dijkstra's pathfinding algorithm.
+The application allows users to interactively create a grid-based environment and demonstrate Dijkstra's and A* pathfinding algorithm.

 ## Media

-- `astar.gif` — Conway’s Life
+- `astar.gif` — Astar
     <p align="center">
       <img src="assets/astar.gif" width="640">
     </p>